LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 ## Specification

-The interoperability module supports two commands used to certify the state of another chain.
+The Interoperability module supports two commands used to certify the state of another chain.
 Those commands have `moduleID = MODULE_ID_INTEROPERABILITY`.
 One of them, meant to be posted on the mainchain, has `commandID = COMMAND_ID_MAINCHAIN_CCU`, while the other, meant to be posted on sidechains, has `commandID = COMMAND_ID_SIDECHAIN_CCU`.